 Initial Dashboard SAML/SSO configuration

-You will need to first configure your Organization to enable SAML 2.0 and configure your SAML Identity Provider (IdP) settings.
-You must have your own Identity Provider configured to use this feature.
-OneLogin offers a free trial for a developer environment to test with, as do other providers.
+First, you will need to configure your Organization to enable SAML 2.0 and configure your SAML Identity Provider (IdP) settings.
+You must have your Identity Provider configured to use this feature.
+OneLogin offers a free trial for a development environment to test with, as do other providers.

 Follow this guide to get started: